-Install and mount the vehicle detection system according to the manufacturer’s instructions to provide minimum area of detection and operation as indicated without detecting conflicting movements.
-Secure detectors using appropriate mounting brackets as required by the manufacturer.
+Install and mount the vehicle detection system according to the manufacturer’s recommendations to provide minimum area of detection and operation as indicated without detecting conflicting movements.
+Secure detectors using appropriate mounting brackets according to manufacturer’s recommendations.

-Connect the Ethernet cable and power cable in accordance with manufacturer's requirements from each vehicle detector back to the controller assembly.
+Connect the Ethernet cable and power cable according to the manufacturer's recommendations from each vehicle detector back to the controller assembly.
 Provide repeaters and enclosures if vehicle detectors are over 300 feet from the cabinet.
 Provide field validation that the detector equipment is properly working.

-All vehicle detection must be passed through to the controller in the event of adaptive processor failure or a need to disable adaptive operation in the future.
-The system shall not operate in “free mode” due to a loss of communication between the controller and the processor.
+All vehicle detection shall be passed through to the controller in the event of adaptive processor failure or a need to disable adaptive operation in the future.
+The system shall not operate in “free mode” due to a loss of communication between the controller and the processor unless directed.

-The supplier is to provide a copy of any necessary software to the Department, municipality, municipal consultant engineers, and municipal maintenance upon request.
+The supplier shall provide a copy of any necessary software to the Department, municipality, municipal consultant engineers, and municipal maintenance upon request.

 957.4 MEASUREMENT AND PAYMENT—